FrancescoSaverioZuppichini/StopWatchElectron/scotch.io/readme.md

 ```

-Run the application and you should see the print from the new component.
+Run the application and you should see the new message from the new component.

-###Stop Watch core
+###Stop Watch
 Now we have to actually *think* and *code* our Stop Watch.
 Update the *cunstructor* of *StopWatch* with some new fields and remove the *Hello world* in the root componenet.

 ```javascript